 In spite of all the lengths they go to explain themselves, though, and the fine acting, the characters seem types, though amusingly recognizable types.
 Why does this pair bond or not bond?
 We don’t sense it deeply, it could go either way.
 And it doesn’t seem to matter all that much.

-The successs of Completeness owes a lot to the excellent cast and brisk direction.
+The success of Completeness owes a lot to the excellent cast and brisk direction.
 Karl Miller plays the oh so sharp Elliot with intelligence and perfect timing, and makes the part his own.
 Whether about love or molecules, Aubrey Dollar spins Molly’s recitatives almost as fast as Figaro in the Barbara of Seville.
 Meredith Forlenza shows range as three avatars of contemporary young women including Lauren, the one with residual romantic expectations.
 Brian Avers plays with great appeal both the older professor who’s stuck on bench science and resists computer modeling, and the graduate student who sees through him.
 They are all fun to watch.

 Completeness is comic fluff – not a “must” but it’s enjoyable.

 Completeness plays at Playwrights Horizons on Wests 42nd Street in Manhattan through September 25th.
-For information and tickets, click on live link of the title.